GIScience/openrouteservice/docs/run-instance/installation/running-jar-war.md

 5. Tomcat should now automatically detect the new WAR file and deploy the service.
 Depending on profiles and size of the OSM data, this can take some time until openrouteservice has built graphs and is ready for generating routes.
 You can check if it is ready by accessing `http://localhost:8080/ors/health` (the port and URL may be different if you have installed Tomcat differently than above).
 If you get a `status: ready` message, you are good to go in creating routes.

-6. Your configuration file and all input / output files and directories referenced by that configuration need to be accessible (and in case of the output folders, writable) to the user your tomcat instance is running as.
+6. Your configuration file and all input / output files and directories referenced by that configuration need to be accessible (and in case of the output folders, writable) to the user your Tomcat instance is running as.
 You might need to adjust the location of said files and folders or `chmod` / `chown` them accordingly.